-It is considered the most beautiful mountain of the region, even Dante wrote about it in the Divine Comedy, and it is the identity emblem of of the whole area.
+It is considered the most beautiful mountain in the region, even Dante wrote about it in the Divine Comedy, and it is the identity emblem of the whole area.
 Lonely and imposing, Pietra di Bismantova (Stone of Bismantova) rises at a height of 300 m, covering a distance of approximately 1km with a brightness of 240m.

 Several paths, most of them traced by CAI (Italian Alpine Club), allow you to reach on foot, by bike or riding a horse the area, converging all in Piazzale Dante, the nearest parking lot to the top of the mountain.

-From here a short ramp leads to the Benedictin hermitage, a modern church that is also a shelter and a guest house.
+From here a short ramp leads to the Benedictine hermitage, a modern church that is also a shelter and a guest house.
 Proceeding towards the top, you reach enchanting grasslands and woods that cover the whole mountain like an immense green balcony

 2nd Stop | Cerreto Pass and Lake